13 Amazing Experiences in Yogyakarta Worth the Money

 The “Colorful Lakes” at Dieng Plateau

 Dieng Plateau is the only place in Indonesia (outside of Papua) where snow is possible at all.
-It’s still quite rare – every 2-3 years for a day or two in July or August the conditions are suitable for a thin layer of snow to form on Java’s highest plateau.
+It’s still quite rare – every 2-3 years for a day or two in July or August the conditions are just right for a thin layer of snow to form on Java’s highest plateau.

-That’s not the only thing Dieng Plateau has going for itself.
 It’s home to Java’s oldest Hindu Temples, two colorful lakes that change colors as if on a whim, and an active volcanic crater you can almost touch.

 You can visit all those places independently and on a budget if you follow my Dieng Plateau Guide.

-It’s worth it to consider a tour though – it’s at least 4 hours from Yogyakarta and you need to be able to comfortably drive a scooter all the way there and back or be prepared to spend hours in public buses and waiting at the terminals.
+It’s worth it to consider a tour though – it’s at least 4 hours from Yogyakarta and you need to be able to comfortably drive a scooter all the way there and back OR be prepared to spend hours in public buses and waiting at the terminals.

 Where to go next?
 How about I interest you in this quite in-depth guide to Java?
 I’m pretty confident that it will answer all your questions about things to do in Java!